Gentilly Nuclear Generating Station

 The Gentilly reactors were constructed in stages between 1966 and 1983 and were originally part of a plan for 30-35 nuclear reactors in Quebec.
 A third reactor, Gentilly-3, was scheduled to be built on the same site but was cancelled because of a drop in demand growth in the late 1970s.

 In October 2012, it was decided for economic reasons not to proceed with the refurbishment of Gentilly-2, and to decommission the power plant instead.
 The process will take approximately 50 years to complete.
-In December of that same year, the remaining reactor was shut down and the decommissioning process started.
+That December, the remaining reactor was shut down and the decommissioning process started.

+In August 2023, Hydro-Québec reported it was assessing the state of the plant to determine whether or not the Gentilly-2 CANDU reactor could be recommissioned.
+This came as the province of Quebec looked towards options to increase its production of clean electricity.
+It was decided to not proceed with recommissioning Gentilly-2 due to social acceptability issues.

 Gentilly-1

 Gentilly-1 was a prototype CANDU-BWR reactor, based on the SGHWR design.
 It was designed for a net output of 250MW(e).
 The reactor had several features unique amongst CANDU reactors, including vertically oriented pressure tubes (allowing for the use of a single fuelling machine below the core), and light-water coolant.
 These features were intended to reduce the cost and complexity of the unit, again to make it an attractive export unit.
 However, the design was not successful, and over 7 years recorded only 180 on-power days.
 Gentilly-1 is no longer in operation.